mui/material-ui/docs/pages/blog/mui-core-v5.md

 yarn add @mui/icons-material @mui/lab
 ```

-### Change on the supported platforms
+### Changes to the supported platforms

-This breaking change is the opportunity to drop the support of legacy upstream dependencies.
+This breaking change is an opportunity to drop the support of legacy upstream dependencies.

 - We have updated the minimum supported TypeScript version from 3.2 to **3.5**.
-  It aims to match the policy of [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), with versions of TypeScript that are less than two years old.
+  This aims to match the policy of [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), with versions of TypeScript that are less than two years old.
 - We have updated the minimum supported node.js version from 8.0 to **12.17**.
-  It aims to match the [LTS versions that are in maintenance](https://github.com/nodejs/Release#release-schedule) mode.
+  This aims to match the [LTS versions that are in maintenance](https://github.com/nodejs/Release#release-schedule) mode.
 - We have updated the minimum supported React version from 16.8 to **17.0**.
-  The breaking changes released between the two versions are [minors](https://reactjs.org/blog/2020/10/20/react-v17.html).
+  The breaking changes released between the two versions are [very limited](https://reactjs.org/blog/2020/10/20/react-v17.html).
-- We have updated the browsers support.
+- We have updated the supported browsers.
   - IE: **partial**.
-We have kept the logic that we added in the past to support IE 11.
+We have kept the logic added in the past to support IE 11,
-    However, we have stopped active work on it.
-We can't guarentee that it works correctly.
+    however we have stopped actively working on it.
+We can't guarantee that it works correctly.
 It's discontinued.
   - Edge: from 14 to **91**.
-The minimum version is based on Chromium.
+The minimum version based on Chromium.
   - Firefox: from 52 to **78**.
   - Chrome: from 49 to **90**.
 We have [assumed](https://developers.google.com/search/blog/2019/05/the-new-evergreen-googlebot) that Googlebot is always using the latest version of Chrome.
   - Safari: from 10 to **12.5**